aaryno/tanque-verde-swim/README.md

-# Tanque Verde (Tucson, AZ) - Swimming Records
+# Tanque Verde High School - Swimming Records

 ## ⚠️ UNOFFICIAL RECORDS - INTERNAL REVIEW ONLY

-**These records are UNOFFICIAL and automatically generated from USA Swimming data.**
+**These records are UNOFFICIAL and automatically generated from MaxPreps and AIA State Championship data.**

 - **For internal team review only**
 - **Requires verification by club administrators before official use**